Updated: Aug 25, 2021

 Integration of the Shadow is a path to our Divine Wholeness.
-Repressing our Shadow for eons has only produced chaos, pain and suffering by projecting our hidden Selves onto others and our environment as opposed to accepting it and using it.
+The majority of us have repressed our Shadow for eons doing so has only produced chaos, pain and suffering by projecting our hidden Selves onto others and our environment as opposed to accepting it and using it.
 In this Blog we’re going to talk about what the Shadow is, how it manifests in our lives and some general ideas on how to begin integration it to help us experience more of our Wholeness.

 What is the Shadow?

 The Famous Carl Jung describes what the Shadow is in the following quote: “By not being aware of having a shadow, you declare a part of your personality to be non-existent.
 Then it enters the kingdom of the non-existent, which swells up and takes on enormous proportions…If you get rid of qualities you don’t like by denying them, you become more and more unaware of what you are, you declare yourself more and more non-existent, and your devils will grow fatter and fatter”.
 In other words, the Shadow is an aspect of our own nature that we don’t consciously accept because we don’t like them.
 We deem them as “bad”, “immoral” or “unacceptable”.
 These attributes are then pushed down into the subconscious realm of the Shadow and then hidden away from our consciousness, only to fester and grow and the more we repress the more we will not see its truth.
 Keep in mind, the terms “bad”, “immoral” or “unacceptable” are subjective terms developed through ideals; either societal ideals and/or ideals our brains manufactured during, and due to, our childhood and environmental programming.

 How We Interact with our Shadow: Scapegoating